theo-armour/ucsf2/pages/the-status-of-illness-in-the-age-of-social-networks.md

 People will tell you how they are/feel.
-There's is no need to ask how anybody is, or even to have to remember to ask -In the old day you migh mark on your calendar that sombody is have a test or procedure so yoou would rember to check in
+There's is no need to ask how anybody is, or even to have to remember to ask -In the old day you might mark on your calendar that somebody is have a test or procedure so you would remember to check in

-Prayers, best wishes, hopes for a speedy convelesance, fingers crossed: a dime a dozen
+Prayers, best wishes, hopes for a speedy convalescence, fingers crossed: a dime a dozen

 Is the way to getting more 'likes' is to be more ill.

 When you are dead you may not be able to like somebody's post, but you can still follow them.
-Even if thety are dead as well.
+Even if they are dead as well.

 The more you know, the more people ask you to explain things to them

 # Benjamin